ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 * **We'll replace the simple convolutional neural network with a generative adversarial network.** This allows the creation of more distinct visual parts to synthesize better images.
-*  **Instead of having a separate process for vector quantization, VQGAN learns the codebook right away.** Learning the feature map of visual parts happens inside the GAN.
+*  **Instead of having a separate process for vector quantization, VQGAN will learn the codebook right away.** Learning the feature map of visual parts happens inside the GAN.
 It's still the same two-stage approach

-Below is the **final process diagram** for VQGAN:
+Below is the **complete architecture diagram** for VQGAN:

 ![](/assets/png/vqgan/two_stage_v2.png){:width="720px"}